 Who We Are

-Now in its fourth season, The TRENTON YOUTH ORCHESTRA (TYO) is a string orchestra, run by Princeton University students, that serves high school students from Trenton public schools.
+Currently in its fourth season, the TRENTON YOUTH ORCHESTRA (TYO) is a string orchestra, run by Princeton students, that serves high school students from Trenton public schools.
 During weekly rehearsals, TYO members work under the instruction of their coaches to hone their string technique, enrich their musicianship, and develop an understanding of the many nuances of collaborative performance.
-TYO offers its members free weekly private lessons; field trips to concerts featuring ensembles such as the Princeton University Orchestra; and guest performances from student music groups such as the Princeton Chamber Music Society, Katzenjammers, etc.
+TYO members also receive free weekly private lessons from Princeton student volunteers.
+All volunteers are trained in string pedagogy by TYO’s Teaching Fellow and a member of Princeton’s violin performance faculty, Anna Lim.

-At the end of every semester, the orchestra holds a concert in Rockefeller College, and has also performed in Mathey College, Forbes College, and the Lee Performance Room.
-In the past, TYO has collaborated with members of the Princeton University Orchestra, Sinfonia, Glee Club, Trego Singers, and Pianists Ensemble.
-Last December, the orchestra gave a special performance for Maestro Gustavo Dudamel as part of his welcome tour of Princeton University.
-This April, TYO will open for the violinist Benjamin Beilman at his Princeton University debut.
+At the end of every semester, TYO holds a concert in Rockefeller College, and has also performed in Mathey College, Forbes College, and the Lee Rehearsal Room.
+In the past, TYO has collaborated with members of the Princeton University Orchestra, Sinfonia, Glee Club, Trego Singers, and Princeton Pianists Ensemble.
+Last year, the orchestra gave a special performance for Gustavo Dudamel as part of his welcome tour of Princeton University.

-TYO is supported by the Department of Music, the Pace Center for Civic Engagement, Princeton Violins, and the Gustavo Dudamel Foundation.
+TYO is a member group of Trenton Arts @ Princeton (TAP), a Saturday morning arts enrichment program for Trenton youth.
+TAP is supported by the Department of Music, Princeton University Concerts, Pace Center for Civic Engagement, and Gustavo Dudamel Foundation.

 What We Do

-Rehearsals: We rehearse every Saturday, from 10 AM to 12 PM, in the McAlpin Rehearsal Room in Princeton's Woolworth Center for Musical Studies.
+Rehearsals: We rehearse every Saturday, from 10 AM to 12 PM, in the Lee Rehearsal Room in the Lewis Arts Complex.
 Half of rehearsal is usually dedicated to sectionals, the other half to ensemble work.

 Private Lessons: We offer free private lessons, from Princeton student musicians, to members.
 Lessons are every Saturday, from 12 PM to 1 PM, right after orchestra rehearsal.